Park ship: Crew

 Park ships were armed.
 There were merchant seamen gunners.
 Also many British and Canadian merchantmen carried naval gunners as Defensively equipped merchant ship (DEMS).
 The guns were operated by Royal Navy or Royal Artillery Maritime Regiment personnel with the civilian crews trained to aid in passing ammunition and loading.
 The American ships carried Naval Armed Guard gunners.
 Merchant seamen crewed the merchant ships of the British Merchant Navy which kept the United Kingdom supplied with raw materials, arms, ammunition, fuel, food and all of the necessities of a nation at war throughout World War II literally enabling the country to defend itself.
 In doing this they sustained a considerably greater casualty rate than almost every branch of the armed services and suffered great hardship.
 Seamen were aged from fourteen through to their late seventies.

-The lost are remembered in The Royal Canadian Naval Ships Memorial Monument in Spencer Smith Park in Burlington, Ontario.
+The lost are remembered in the Royal Canadian Naval Ships Memorial Monument in Spencer Smith Park in Burlington, Ontario.

 Shipyards

 Monument to in her namesake park in Halifax, Nova Scotia.
 The vessel was built at the Davie Shipyard in Montreal.

 The shipbuilding program was not easy to implement as Canada had only four operational shipyards with nine berths in 1940.
 By 1943, there were six additional shipyards and a total of 38 berths.
-These were all private shipyards located across Canada - on the East Coast at Pictou and Saint John, in Montreal, Sorel and Lauzon on the St. Lawrence River, at Collingwood on Georgian Bay, and Victoria, Vancouver and Prince Rupert on the Pacific Coast.
-Only the yards at Montreal, Saint John, Victoria and Collingwood had existed before the war.
-By 1945, there were 57,000 men and women employed in building or repairing merchant ships in Canada and several thousand more were employed building ships for the Royal Canadian Navy.
+These were all private shipyards located across Canada - on the East Coast at Pictou and Saint John; in Montreal, Sorel and Lauzon on the St. Lawrence River, at Collingwood on the Georgian Bay, and Victoria, Vancouver and Prince Rupert on the Pacific Coast.
+Only the yards at Montreal, Saint John, Victoria and Collingwood existed before the war.
+By 1945, there were 57,000 men and women employed in building or repairing merchant ships in Canada and several thousand more building ships for the Royal Canadian Navy.

 The table shows the name of the shipyard and city, and the number of vessels launched by each yard.
 Eventually thousands of Canadians and British would serve aboard these Canadian Merchant Navy ships.